 A comma-separated list of BaseHFileCleanerDelegate invoked by the HFileCleaner service.
 These HFiles cleaners are called in order, so put the cleaner that prunes the most files in front.
 To implement your own BaseHFileCleanerDelegate, just put it in HBase's classpath and add the fully qualified class name here.
-Always add the above default log cleaners in the list as they will be overwritten in hbase-site.xml.
+Always add the above default hfile cleaners in the list as they will be overwritten in hbase-site.xml.

-org.apache.hadoop.hbase.master.cleaner.TimeToLiveHFileCleaner hbase.master.infoserver.redirect hbase.master.fileSplitTimeout hbase.regionserver.port
+org.apache.hadoop.hbase.master.cleaner.TimeToLiveHFileCleaner,org.apache.hadoop.hbase.master .cleaner.TimeToLiveMasterLocalStoreHFileCleaner hbase.master.infoserver.redirect hbase.master.fileSplitTimeout